Gardena Police Department

 The Gardena Police Department is the principal law enforcement agency responsible for the city of Gardena, California, in the United States.
 The current Chief of Police is Michael Saffell, appointed in 2019.
-Chief Saffell is a 30 year veteran of the Gardena Police Department.
 He was born and raised in the South Bay.
 He was one of the first District Commanders for GPD's award winning District Policing Program which began in 2007.
+Chief Saffell announced his retirement on April 29, 2025.
+After 32 years with the City of Gardena and 30 years as a police officer, Chief Saffell retired on June 6, 2025.
+Chief Todd Fox began his tenure on June 12, 2025.

 The Gardena Police Department is located in the South Bay area of Los Angeles County, about 13 mi south of Downtown Los Angeles, between the Harbor (I-110), San Diego (I-405) and Glenn Anderson (I-105) freeways.
 The city of Gardena encompasses an area of approximately 6 sqmi with a diverse population of nearly 60,000.
 The Police Department is funded for 115 full-time and 31 part-time employees.
-Of those, 93 are sworn positions with assignments in Patrol, Traffic, Motors, Detectives, Narco/Vice/Intelligence, Canine, Tactical Team, and various task forces.
+Of those, 91 are sworn positions with assignments in Patrol, Traffic, Motors, Detectives, Narco/Vice/Intelligence, Canine, Tactical Team, and various task forces.

+Approximately, 60 sworn officers are assigned to either patrol, traffic, or the K-9 unit.
+Gardena Police leadership consists of a Police Chief, 2 Captains, 6 Lieutenants, and 14 Sergeants.
+Gardena has a SWAT team with 13 personnel and 5 Crisis Negotiators.